GEOUNED-org/GEOUNED/docs/usage/python_cli_usage.rst

         }
     }

-This is run in the same way as the minimal JSON config file
+This is converted in the same way as the minimal JSON config file

 .. code-block:: bash